Interval Garside Structures for the Complex Braid Groups B(e,e,n): Geodesic normal forms for TEXT

 \end{itemize}

 \end{lemma}

 \begin{example}

-Let $w$ be as in Example \ref{examp algo NF}.
-The block $w_{n-1}$ is obtained by removing the row $n$ and the column $1$ from $w_n = w$ to obtain $ $, then by multiplying the first column of this matrix by $1$.
-Check that the block $w_{n-1}$ obtained in Example \ref{examp algo NF}, after multiplying $w$ by $t_0s_3s_4$, is the same as the one obtained here.
-The same can be said for the other blocks $w_i$ with $2 \leq i \leq n-1$.
+Let $w$ be as in Example \ref{examp algo NF}, where $n = 4$.
+The block $w_{3}$ is obtained by removing the row number $4$ and first column from $w_4 = w$ to obtain $ $, then by multiplying the first column of this matrix by $1$.
+The same can be said for the other block $w_2$.

 \end{example}